 Determine whether your clinic qualifies for the credit.

 The ADA tax credit is available to Chiropractic clinics that:

 - have total revenues of $1 million or less in the previous tax year, or

 If you work in a small to mid-size clinic, your company could very well qualify (but, as with anything tax-related, we strongly suggest you consult with a tax advisor regarding your eligibility).

 Shop for ADA-compliant equipment on our website.

-Our website has an extensive catalogue of ADA-compliant equipment—everything from Chiropractic and Massage treatment tables to iTrac Cervical Curve Remodeling System—that meet eligibility criteria for the ADA tax credit.
+Our website has an extensive catalogue of ADA-compliant equipment—everything from Chiropractic and Massage treatment tables to iTrac Spine Remodeling System—that meet eligibility criteria for the ADA tax credit.

 Don't wait, update your equipment today and save!